 The objects of a private limited company are unlimited but must be specified in the Memorandum of Association.
 In case of a Private exempt limited company, a primary purpose must be stated as well.

 With respect to directors and company secretary, private and public companies have different requirements.
 While private companies must have a minimum of one director, a public company must have a minimum of two.
 It is also possible for a director to be a body corporate.
 All companies are obliged to have a company secretary.
-A company secretary must be an individual and there is a possibility for a director to act as a company secretary.
-In the case of private exempt companies, a sole director may also act as the company secretary.
+A Malta company secretary must be an individual and there is a possibility for a director to act as a company secretary.
+In the case of private exempt company Malta, a sole director may also act as the company secretary.

 While there are no legal requisites regarding the residence of directors or the company secretary, it is advisable to appoint Malta resident directors as this ensures that the company is managed effectively in Malta.
 Our professionals are able to act as or recommend officers for client companies under our administration.